nthung1021/bookstore-web-clean-architecture/README.md

 **Backend**

-- Download and install MySQL Workbench (Community Edition) for hosting database locally, link download (choose the file `mysql-installer-community-<version>.msi`): https://dev.mysql.com/downloads/installer/
+- Download and install MySQL Workbench (Community Edition) for hosting database locally by [clicking on link here](https://dev.mysql.com/downloads/installer/) (donwload the file `mysql-installer-community-<version>.msi`)

 - Create environment file (.env) inside source/backend folder, which will look like this: